lynx44/sign-up-sheets/readme.txt

 == Upgrade Notice ==

+= 1.0.4 =
+* Fixed export CSV bug when WordPress is installed in a subfolder
+* Added option for detailed debug messages

 = 1.0.3 =
-Fixed compatibility bug with WordPress v3.5 prepare statement Cleaned markup for standards compliance and missing closing tags
+* Fixed compatibility bug with WordPress v3.5 prepare statement
+* Cleaned markup for standards compliance and missing closing tags

 = 1.0.2 =
-Fixed bug with `[sign_up_sheet]` shortcode sometimes messing up headers in certain themes
+* Fixed bug with `[sign_up_sheet]` shortcode sometimes messing up headers in certain themes

 = 1.0.1 =
-Fixed bug with sites using query strings on sign-up sheet page
+* Fixed bug with sites using query strings on sign-up sheet page

 == Changelog ==

+= 1.0.4 =
+* Fixed export CSV bug when WordPress is installed in a subfolder
+* Added option for detailed debug messages

+= 1.0.3 =
+* Fixed compatibility bug with WordPress v3.5 prepare statement
+* Cleaned markup for standards compliance and missing closing tags

 = 1.0.2 =
 * Fixed bug with `[sign_up_sheet]` shortcode sometimes messing up headers in certain themes